Alejandro-Villa/CLI-Greeter/README.md

 ### Syntax

-run this in your terminal to use it with the default famous people quoutes `./CLI-Greeter quotes/famous_people`
+Run this in your terminal to use it with the default famous people quoutes `./CLI-Greeter quotes/famous_people`

 If you want to run it with a custom article, just give its route as an argument.